tobias-weiss-ai-xr/opendesk-edu/docs/enhanced-configuration/groupware-migration.md

 ```
 secrets:
-  oxAppsuite:
+  oxAppSuite:
     adminPassword: "your_temporary_master_password"
 functional:
   migration:
-    oxAppsuite:
+    oxAppSuite:
       enabled: true
 ```

 1. You must specify the master password referenced in the document's following sections.
 2. You need to enable the actual master authentication mode.

 Updating your deployment with these settings will allow you to continue with the migration scenario.
-Once the migration is completed, you can remove `secrets.oxAppsuite.adminPassword` and need to turn off the migration mode by setting `functional.migration.oxAppsuite.enabled` to `false` or removing that setting, as `false` is the default before you update your deployment once again.
+Once the migration is completed, you can remove `secrets.oxAppSuite.adminPassword` and need to turn off the migration mode by setting `functional.migration.oxAppSuite.enabled` to `false` or removing that setting, as `false` is the default before you update your deployment once again.

 > **Note**<br>
 > For the changes to take effect, it is sufficient to deploy the `open-xchange` component.